 As we tell the story of Pesach, we think about it from all angles.
-Our tradition speaks of four different types of children who might react differently to the Passover Seder.
+Our Haggadah speaks of four different types of children who might react differently to the Passover Seder.
 It is our job to make our story accessible to all the members of our community, so we think about how we might best reach each type of child:

 What does the wise child say?